 Construction and real property

 - Acting as instructed counsel in the first reported Singapore Court of Appeal decision on the Building and Construction Industry Security of Payment Act and in related proceedings.

 - Retained as instructed counsel in proceedings involving various explosions arising from taped joint failures in power cables.
-The failures were observed on copper and aluminium XLPE cables which connected power stations and sealing ends on copper cables.
+The failures were observed on copper and aluminum XLPE cables which connected power stations and sealing ends on copper cables.

-- Representing majority owners to obtain a sale order from the High Court for the en bloc sale of a 500,000 sq ft site for S$610 million, which was opposed inter alia on the basis that there was misrepresentation by the marketing agent on the applicable development charge payable by the purchaser.
-In the course of settling various issues of law concerning the en bloc sale regime, the Court of Appeal confirmed that it was for the objectors to prove lack of good faith in the transaction.
+- Representing majority owners to successfully obtain a sale order from the High Court for the en bloc sale of a 500,000 sq ft site for S$610 million, which was opposed inter alia on the basis that there was misrepresentation by the marketing agent on the applicable development charge payable by the purchaser.
+In the course of settling various issues of law concerning the en bloc sale regime, the Court of Appeal declared that it was for the objectors to the collective sale to prove lack of good faith in the transaction.